Switching homes can impact the whole household – four-legged members included.

 2. Prep Records and Medications.

-For moves that will require switching veterinarians, get a copy of the pet’s records, suggested Meister-Yetter.
+For moves that will require switching veterinarians, get a copy of the pet’s health certificate and vaccine history, suggested Meister-Yetter.

 Also consider a final check-up with your current vet.